pabloromanelli/kafka-transform/README.md

 - Enclose the terms with `()`: `fullName:(John Doe)`
 - Repeat the field name for each term: `fullName:John fullName:Doe`

+**Warning:** To allow user input as plain text for a value, you must escape it with `QueryParserBase.escape`.
+If not, it could be interpreted as operators or other types of expressions.

 #### Boolean Queries
 You can use:
 - Match mandatory or optionally: `AND`, `OR` (between query expressions)